zimfw/homebrew/README.md

 homebrew
 ========

-Defines Homebrew aliases.

-Also adds the Homebrew-managed `zsh/site-functions` path into your `fpath`.
+Sets up the Zsh shell integration for Homebrew and adds the Homebrew-managed `zsh/site-functions` path into your `fpath`.

+Also defines Homebrew aliases.

+The following should be removed from your `~/.zshrc`, since this module will already take care of it:

+    eval "$(/path/to/brew shellenv)"

 Aliases
 -------